 Parents are regularly contacted by tutors to update and inform about general and specific progress.
 This is face to face, via either telephone, email or using the home-school planner.

-The EFL system is used to create a learning journey for each pupil and this is regularly shared with parents.
+The EFL system is used to create a learning journey for each pupil and is regularly shared with parents.
+(Autumn, Spring and Summer Term)

 Parents are invited to annual reviews, progress evenings and parent workshops.